Overhaul Of English, Maths Syllabus For NSW School System

 An increased focus on grammar, punctuation and sentence structure for children in Years 3 to 10 will begin to be rolled out - in addition to a fresh Maths course.

-The core focus of the alteration will help students express complex understanding, write clear sentences and raise academic results.
+The core focus of the shake-up will help students express complex understanding, writer clear sentences and raise academic results.

 "If our NAPLAN results have shown us anything, it’s that we need to focus on the explicit teaching of grammar, sentence structure and punctuation in high school.
 Focusing on those foundational skills is key to success," NSW Premier Dominic Perrottet said.